dairycultist/GamernyanOS/README.md

 https://cstdspace.quora.com/How-to-start-making-a-simple-operating-system-in-C

 Computer starts.
 The BIOS, a piece of hardware-specific firmware (burnt into the hardware), initializes and tests hardware components, and provides hardware-abstracted services to the OS for boot-time hardware initialization, including establishing I/O and disk access.
-This differs from a Hardware Abstraction Layer (HAL), which is bundled with the OS for the target hardware and provides advanced hardware-abstracted services the OS demands.
+This differs from a Hardware Abstraction Layer (HAL), which is compiled together with the (hardware-agnostic) OS logic for the target hardware and provides advanced hardware-abstracted services the OS demands.

 **OS image** - a snapshot of a computer's entire storage.